hananinas/chitty-chat/README.md

 ✔ Give a port for the client or leave empty for default settings:
 ````

-### dev Environment

-1. Clone the repository.
-2. open in your preferred ide
-2. Run `go mod download` to download the project dependencies.
-3. run it by using the command `go run .` in th terminal

 ### Examples plus how to use